TusharShingrani/tusharshingrani.github.io/README.md

 - **Location**: Eindhoven, Netherlands
 - **LinkedIn**: [tushar-shingrani-6b1084244](https://www.linkedin.com/in/tushar-shingrani-6b1084244)

-## Technologies Used
+## Technologies Used for this website

 - HTML5, CSS3, JavaScript (ES6+)
 - Font Awesome Icons
 - AOS (Animate On Scroll)
-- EmailJS for contact form

 ## License

-This project is open source and available under the MIT License.
+This project is open source.

 ---